 Study Variables:

-Next variables were recorded from the files of patients: Age, gender, number of injections since the beginning of the treatment, receiving anti-VEGF treatment in one eye or both eyes and months of treatment.
+Next variables were recorded from the files of patients: age, gender, number of injections since the beginning of the treatment and months of treatment, noting if the patient received anti-VEGF treatment in one eye or both eyes.

-Detection and quantification of silicone microbubbles was conducted one month after the last injection by biomicroscopic examination in mydriasis with slit lamp without lens for viewing anterior vitreous and with a 78 diopters lens of for the visualization of the posterior vitreous one month after the last injection.
+Detection and quantification of silicone microbubbles was conducted one month after the last injection by biomicroscopic examination in mydriasis with slit lamp without lens for viewing anterior vitreous and with a 78 diopters lens of for the visualization of the posterior vitreous.
 The number of microbubbles was quantified in: 0 or absent or no microbubbles; 1 or scarce (from 1 to 10 microbubbles); 2 or moderate (from 10 to 30) and 3 or countless (more than 30).

 All the patients were explored using fast macular OCT scans performed with Spectralis® (Heidelberg Engineering, Heidelberg, Germany) with follow-up protocol centered in the fovea.
 The recorded OCT scan obtained at the last visit was considered for the study.
 To measure shadowing OCT artifacts, the following was contemplated: 0-no artifacts; 1-artifacts that prevented seeing some layers of the retina; 2-artifacts that prevented seeing all layers of the retina; 3-artifacts that prevented seeing the retinal thickness.